 - Some corn starch

-This is how you make the stew and sauce…
+This is how you make the Coca Cola lamb stew and the sauce

 - Chop the carrots and onions into large pieces, and crush the garlic cloves with the side of your knife